Tia Blake

-Christiana Elizabeth "Tia" Wallman (April 13, 1952 – June 17, 2015), better known by her stage name Tia Blake, was an American singer-songwriter and writer.
-She was known for her 1971 debut album, Folk Songs & Ballads: Tia Blake and Her Folk-Group.
-Originally released only in France and selling very few copies, it was reissued in 2011 and has been described as a rediscovered lost album.
-The album gained cult status during the 1990s and 2000s, with comparisons being drawn to musicians such as Nick Drake and Nico.
+Christiana Elizabeth "Tia" Wallman (April 13, 1952 – June 17, 2015), known professionally as Tia Blake, was an American singer-songwriter and writer.
+She recorded the 1971 album Folk Songs & Ballads: Tia Blake and Her Folk-Group, which was released in France in a small pressing and reissued in 2011.
+Later accounts have described it as a lost or rediscovered folk album, and commentators have compared Blake with singers including Nick Drake and Nico.

-Wallman was born in Columbus, Georgia, in 1952, and grew up in North Carolina.
-In 1960, during a custody dispute, Wallman and her siblings were kidnapped by her CIA-employed father, who was later arrested and fled the country.
-She later moved to Paris, where she formed "Her Folk Group" and recorded her debut album.
-Wallman performed once at the Théâtre du Vieux-Colombier with her group, in support of the album, and later recorded a set of demos and rehearsals.
-She subsequently relocated to Montreal where she recorded a selection of songs for CBC Radio, which were ultimately rejected, and provided backing vocals for a song by Daniel Lavoie.
+Wallman was born in Columbus, Georgia, and grew up in North Carolina.
+In 1960, during a custody dispute, she and her siblings were kidnapped by her father, who worked for the Central Intelligence Agency (CIA).
+He was arrested after they were found and later fled the country.
+Wallman moved to Paris in 1970, formed Her Folk Group, recorded her only studio album, and performed once at the Théâtre du Vieux-Colombier in support of it.
+She later recorded demos and rehearsal tapes in Paris, moved to Montreal, recorded songs for CBC Radio, and sang backing vocals on a song by Daniel Lavoie.

-Wallman later pursued a career as a freelance writer and editor, after graduating from Smith College in 1989.
-She shared her experiences through pieces published under the name Tia Wallman, including a memoir about searching for her father in Saigon during the Vietnam War in Granta.
-She co-wrote a comedy piece with her mother that was performed at the 2007 New York Fringe Festival.
-Wallman died at the age of 63 from breast cancer in 2015.
+After graduating from Smith College in 1989, Wallman worked as a freelance writer and editor.
+Under the name Tia Wallman, she published work in Granta, including a memoir about travelling to Saigon during the Vietnam War to search for her father.
+She also co-wrote a comedy piece with her mother that was performed at the 2007 New York Fringe Festival.
+Wallman died of breast cancer in 2015, aged 63.